rosemadr/will-compare/README.md

 # will-compare
-A project that compares versions of some Shakespeare texts.
+A project to compare versions of some Shakespeare texts.

 structure
 - scripts in bin directory